charles-r-earp/autograph/README.md

 # Features
   - Portable accelerated compute
-  - Run SPIR-V shaders on GPU's via Vulkan / Metal / DX12
+  - Run SPIR-V shaders on GPU's that support Vulkan / Metal / DX12
   - Interop with ndarray, Tensor emulates Array
   - Lightweight Async / Non Blocking API

 Currently using GLSL as a shader language.
 When rust-gpu gains enough compute shader support, it will be possible to write portable GPU code in Rust!

-# CPU Backend
-Unfortunately, CPU support has been dropped because there is no current platform that consumes SPIR-V or equivalent and executes on the host.

 # Platforms

 ## Linux / Unix